-I-Pollinate is a citizen science research initiative, through the University of Illinois, Urbana-Champaign, designed to collect state-wide pollinator data.
-I-Pollinate enlists citizen scientists to participate in three research projects and collect data on monarch egg and caterpillar abundance, pollinator visitation to ornamental flowers, and state bee demographics.
+I-Pollinate is a community science research initiative, through the University of Illinois, Urbana-Champaign, designed to collect state-wide pollinator data.
+I-Pollinate enlists community scientists to participate in three research projects and collect data on monarch egg and caterpillar abundance, pollinator visitation to ornamental flowers, and state bee demographics.
 Read below to learn more about each pollinator research project and participation requirements.
 If you are interested in participating and want more information, please visit the How to Participate page.
 If you have any questions, feel free to reach out to us at firstname.lastname@example.org.

 Monarch response to garden variability